angular-package/callback/README.md

   payLoadToCapture
 );

-// Get the function stored under the given name. const firstNameCallback = callbackInstance.getCallback( 'firstName', payLoadToCapture
+// Get the function of the `ResultCallback` type stored under the 'firstName' name. const firstNameCallback = callbackInstance.getResultCallback( 'firstName', payLoadToCapture
 );